 This combination of oiliness and accumulated dead skin cells further blocks the skin pores.

 Then the acne causing bacteria (propionibacterium) takes this chance to colonize and multiply.
 It is this that now causes acne.

 4. High Inflammation in women with PCOS

 Women with PCOS have higher levels of C-reactive protein (CRP).
 This is involved in immune responses that cause inflammation.

 Inflammation is the body’s way of saying, “I’m injured and trying to heal, don’t touch me.”
 With the pain and inflammation, you are forced to leave that body part untouched while it heals.

 Since there are higher levels of this CRP, inflammation occurs more readily.
-This can serve to worsen the hormonal acne due to PCOS.
+This serves to worsen off PCOS Acne.

 PCOS itself is also a problem mainly with the kapha dosha.
 However, other doshas also have a role to play.

 These cascade of imbalances then lead to other complications, including skin conditions like acne.